Diesmaster/komodo-py/README.md

 		 				or a int if you want to send to 1
-		 Number is always in full coins not in sats to_address and to amount need to be of the same type this functions returns a txid if it sucsesfully broadcasted the transaction or raise a exception if there were issues.
+		 Number is always in full coins not in sats to_address and to amount need to be of the same type
+@return:

+	this functions returns a txid if it sucsesfully broadcasted the transaction or raise a exception if there were issues.

 ## def send_tx_force( self, to_address, amount ):
 @params: